MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

   scope: acsl.unexpected
 {% endhighlight %}

 This means we're tagging everything with the `ascl.unexpected` style.
-However, it's still not defined.
+However, that's still not defined.
 Let's fix that!

 Open `AwesomeCodingScarsLog.tmTheme` and add this definition in the place where we had a comment: